scds/dr24-25/_dora.md

 # Visualizing Your Research Impact

-The ability to create effective visualizations of your research impact is a valuable skill when competing for grants, awards, and attention in a crowded research landscape.
-In this workshop we will explore best practices for generating simple, eye-catching graphics to communicate your impact from a variety of perspectives (from citation rates to collaboration networks to media attention).
+The San Francisco Declaration on Research Assessment (DORA) establishes a holistic approach to understanding research impact and asserts its signatories’ commitment to responsible research assessment.
+In this session, panelists will discuss DORA’s implications for researchers and administrators and provide recommendations for optimizing research impact reporting in a post-DORA world.

-Attendees will learn how to: 1) Generate ready-made impact visualizations within a variety of bibliometric tools at McMaster.
-2) Utilize raw bibliometric data to create custom visualizations within a variety of tools (Excel, VosViewer, Datawrapper).
-3) Effectively incorporate research impact visualizations into reports, grant applications, and award nominations.
+Attendees will understand: 1) The key recommendations of DORA.
+2) DORA’s implications for future funding opportunities and research impact reporting.
+3) The resources available at McMaster to support researchers and administrators in their adherence to DORA principles.

 [Register for this workshop](.){: .btn .btn-outline }

 ## Workshop Preparation

-Review the webinar recording for [Optimizing Research Impact: Establishing and Maintaining Research Profiles](https://learn.scds.ca/dr24-25/researcher-profiles.html).
+Read the DORA pricinples [here](https://sfdora.org/read/).

 ## Facilitator Bios